AncientNLP/potnia/README.rst

 Potnia is an open-source Python library designed to convert Romanized transliterations of ancient texts into Unicode representations of ther respective native scripts.

-Currently the conversion of transliterated Linear B texts into a Unicode representation of the script is fully supported, with functionality for Linear A, Sumero-Akkadian cuneiform, Hittite cuneiform, Luwian hieroglyphs and Etruscan in development.
+Currently, the scripts supported by Potnia are:
+- Linear A
+- Linear B
+- Hittite cuneiform
+- Arabic

+Functionality for Luwian hieroglyphs, Sumero-Akkadian cuneiform and Etruscan is in development.

 Contributions are welcome!
 Please see the `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for more information.